lsst-dm/dmtn-111/index.rst

 Starting in early 2020, the Commissioning Cluster, a Kubernetes cluster at the Base, will provide an instance of the LSST Science Platform (LSP), including a portal, notebooks, visualization services, and batch computing services.
 It will be able to access data from the AuxTel OODS (at the Summit or Base), the OODS at the Base associated with the ComCam/LSSTCam Archiver, as well as data from the Data Backbone.
-The DBB provides more-reliable but longer-latency ingestion of raw data and EFD LFA files than the OODS, and it keeps historical data as well as master calibration data products prepared by the Calibration Products pipelines.
+The DBB, also available at the Base in early 2020, provides more-reliable but longer-latency ingestion of raw data and EFD LFA files than the OODS, and it keeps historical data as well as master calibration data products prepared by the Calibration Products pipelines.
 The DBB, via the Consolidated Database, contains a transformed version of the EFD as a relational database.
 A short-term, time-series-oriented cache of most EFD contents optimized for analysis will be made available via an InfluxDB instance at the Base; the timing for its deployment is not yet known but is likely to also be early 2020.
 Because raw data and the master calibrations that are needed to reduce it need to be in the same Butler, current master calibration data products will also be pushed to the OODS.